aimug-org/alc-docs/main-docs/docs/oct-2024/introduction-to-110.md

 By providing these resources, we ensure that everyone can fully engage with the event, regardless of their location or any potential technical issues.

+## Full Meeting Recording

+If you missed the live event or want to revisit the discussions, you can watch the full recording of our October 2024 meeting here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1WYQNkNMMyg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Agenda

 1. **Mixer**: Network with fellow AI enthusiasts and professionals